SprihaAnand/blogme/README.md

 - **Image Upload:** Support for uploading featured images for blog posts.
 - **Post Management:** View, edit, and delete posts from a user-friendly dashboard.
 - **Responsive Design:** Ensures the application looks great and works well on different screen sizes.

-## Screenshots

-Include screenshots or images of your application here to provide visual representation.

 ## Installation